stolostron/integrity-shield/README.md

 ### Admission Controller
-You can use the [admission controller](./webhook/admission-controller/README.md) instead of OPA/Gatekeeper.
+You can use an admission controller instead of OPA/Gatekeeper.
 In this case, you can decide which resources to be protected in the custom resource called `ManifestIntegrityProfile` instead of OPA/Gatekeeper constraint.

 The following snippet is an example of `ManifestIntegrityProfile`.